dkelly255/PP4-Fantasy-Football-Centre/README.md

 }
 ```

-This succesfully resolved the bug and enabled proceeding with the development of the automated testing activties detailed in the "Testing" section of the readme.
+This successfullyresolved the bug and enabled proceeding with the development of the automated testing activities detailed in the "Testing" section of the readme.

 ### 4. Poll app questions displaying in reverse order